Tanzyingsz/DDM-Dissertation/Copywriting.md

 二手市场价 原价 现价

-**[wellness kit]**
+**1[wellness kit]**
 £53 £24.99 £19.99(60% off) 节约
 Buy the limited edition Wellness Kit today and enjoy an easy start in the new country whilst not letting great items go to waste.
 For £19.99 you will receive at least £50 RRP value of MOST COMMONLY USED wellness items(20% off!).
 Who doesn't like a little flutter on what might turn out to be a winner?

 Pre-loved items with scratches or slightly damaged are featured within the dip, but they have all been cleaned, packed and in good condition!
 In each bag, you will get 4 out of 7 listed items.

-**[gym rat kit]**
+**2[gym rat kit]**
 £42 £24.99 £19.99(20% off)
 Buy the limited edition Gym Rat Kit today and ready to start a health rountine whilst not letting great items go to waste.
 For £19.99 you will receive at least £40 RRP value of gym-related items that every gym rat cannot resist(50% off!).

 Pre-loved items with scratches or slightly damaged are featured within the dip, but they have all been cleaned, packed and in good condition!
 In each bag you will get 4 out of 7 listed items.

-滤水壶（3）
-烧水壶（3）
-瑜伽垫（2）
-榨汁机（3）
-弹力带（10）
-大落地镜（1）
+- Juicer
+- Yoga Mat

+* Electric Kettle
+* Resistance Band
+* Water Filter Jug
+* Full-length Mirror

 ---

-[Beauty package]
+3 [Beauty set]
 £90 £36 £19.99(45% off)
-电子秤（2）
-化妆镜（3）
-化妆品收纳盒（10）
-吹风机（3）
-直板夹（3）
-包包（5）

-- Digital Bathroom scale
+- Digital Bathroom Scale
+- Makeup Mirror
--
+- Makeup Organizer

-[Homebody's favourite]]
-烧水壶（2）
-吹风机（2）

-## 电饭煲（2）

-台灯（3）
-大收纳盒 （6）
-锅铲（7）
-炒锅（3）
-蒸煮锅（3）

-Lamp

-Spatulas & Spoons

 - Hair dryer
+- Hair Straightener
+- Handbag

+4[Homebody's favourite]

+- Lamp
+- Hairdryer
+- Rice Cooker
+- Food Steamer
+- Spatulas & Spoons
+- Frying Pan
+- Storage Box
+- Electric Kettle

-[Chic packet]
+5[Chic packet]

-晾衣架（7）
-配饰（5）
-脏衣篓（5）

-dressing mirror
+Full-length Mirror
-storage box
+Storage box
-fashionable bag
+Handbag
 Steam Iron
 Umberalla
 Duty Cloth rail
+Fashion Accessory
+Laundry Basket

-[Lifestyle essentials]
+6[Lifestyle essentials]

-cuddly blanket
+- cuddly blanket
-hair straightener
+- Hair Straightener
   rice cooker
   lamp
   power strip
   storage box
   umbrella
   nightlight

-[literati's choice]
+7[literati's choice]

-# printer
+printer
 hardback book
 sketchbook
 bestseller